sagemath/trac_to_gh/Issue 9718.md

 |Dell Optiplex 755 |Solaris 10 update 5 05/2008|x86|fulvia`@`skynet|4.5.1|64-bit|**Fail**|This ticket|
 |Sun Ultra 27|OpenSolaris 06/2009|x86|hawk (mine)|4.5.1|32-bit|OK||
 |Sun Ultra 27|OpenSolaris 06/2009|x86|hawk (mine)|4.5.1|64-bit|OK||
-With only two failures, it's to sure of any pattern, though so far.
+With only two failures, it's difficult to be sure of any patterns, though so far:

 * iconv has only failed to build on x86 processors.
-Always OK on SPARC.
+It always works fine on SPARC processors.
 * iconv has only failed on 64-bit builds.
+So far, the few 32-bit builds have taken place on x86 hardware have all been ok.
 * iconv seems to failed on older versions of Solaris/OpenSolaris and not the more recent versions.

+Dave

 Issue created by migration from https://trac.sagemath.org/ticket/9718